Federal firearms license: Types

-Special Occupational Tax Classes
+Special Occupational Taxpayers classes

 Certain types of firearms, accessories and other weapons are currently restricted under the National Firearms Act (NFA).
 In addition to a current FFL (of whatever "type" is applicable), the ATF requires that business owners who are planning to import, manufacture or deal in restricted materials also pay a Special Occupational Tax, or "SOT" (thereby making the business owner a "Special Occupational Taxpayer").